w3c/wai-intro-wcag/content/wcag3-intro.md

    * Tests for the outcome
    * Similar to **Techniques** for WCAG 2
 * **How-To documents**
-   * Explain more about each outcome???guideline, such as how it addresses accessibility needs
+   * Explain more about each guideline, such as how it addresses accessibility needs <!-- @@ each outcome or each guideline ? -->
    * Similar to the **Understanding** documents for WCAG 2
 * **Functional categories** of **functional needs**
    * Categorized list of needs of people with disabilities